JasmineWang553/web-app-projects/0612_color_flipper/README.md

 ## What I learned
 - Document methods:
-  - getElementById: get an element whose id property matches the specified string
+  - <code>getElementById</code>: get an element whose id property matches the specified string
-  - querySelector: returns first element within the document that matches the selector
+  - <code>querySelector</code>: returns first element within the document that matches the selector
     - class -> "."
     - id -> "#"

+- Document properties:
+  - body

+- Node
+  - <code>textContent</code>: sets or returns the text content of the specified node, and all its descendants.